Functionality

 , andcontrol_proc_id

-columns, because they are always in the context of one branch/control procedure. - The selected and
+columns, because they are always in the context of one branch/control procedure. - The

 columns for program objects are not present as these are not handled in the Generating definition process but in the Generate source code process.